vshanka23/snakemake_rnaseq/README.md

 - *Snakefile*: the pipeline
 - *RNASeq.yaml*: environmental variables for the pipeline

+# Citation
+If you use this pipeline, please cite the following:

+- COBRE Grant (P20 GM139767) for support for use of Clemson University Center for Human Genetics Research Core facilities
+- Clemson University Center for Human Genetics Bioinformatics and Statistics Laboratory

 # Prerequisites
 ***only install these if not running the pipeline on CUCHG's HPC***